 - 1 large egg, lightly beaten

-- Heat the oil in a large skillet over medium high heat.
+- PREP: Heat the oil in a large skillet over medium heat until it reaches 350ºF.

-- In a large bowl, combine the prepared mashed potatoes, cheddar cheese, parmesan, garlic, chives, paprika, and salt and pepper.
-Mix thoroughly with a rubber spatula until all the ingredients are well combined.
-Using your hands, roll mixture into 1-inch balls.
-Working in batches, dip each ball into the egg mixture, making sure to drip off any excess, then dredge it in the panko breadcrumbs.
+- POTATO MIXTURE: In a large bowl, combine the prepared mashed potatoes, cheddar cheese, parmesan, garlic, chives, paprika, and salt and pepper.
+Mix thoroughly with a silicone spatula until all the ingredients are combined.
+Using a cookie scoop, roll mixture into 1-inch balls.
+Place on a baking sheet.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.